martynaskadisa/react-use-redux/README.md

 Note: this is an experimental package and hooks are still a proposal/alpha.
 I do not recommend using this in production.
 You're probably better off using [react-redux](https://github.com/reduxjs/react-redux) for now.

+Follow discussion of using hooks in `react-redux` repo [here](https://github.com/reduxjs/react-redux/issues/1063)

 ## Installing

 ```